roshanpai119/AdventureTime/README.md

 ### Plans for future iterations:

-- Make image displayed behind flights related to the City destination
+- Make image displayed behind flights related to the destination City
-- Make flights clickable to display additional data
+- Make flights display additional data when clicked
 - Allow user to book a flight (either directly or via link to third-party)